-Students are required to dress in a specific way for school liturgies and prayer services.
+Students are required to dress in a specific way for School liturgies and prayer services.
 The purpose of these "Liturgy Attire Days" is to show reverence and solidarity when gathering together as a unified CBHS community for faith celebrations.
-All students (male and female) must wear the following on designated "Liturgy Dress Days":
+All students must wear the following on designated "Liturgy Dress Days":

-- Appropriately sized Christian Brothers logo wear polo shirts.
-NO T-shirts, sweaters, sweatshirts, or any other type of top other than a Christian Brothers sweatshirt or Christian Brothers jacket. - Appropriately sized dress pants, capris, slacks or Dockers-type khaki slacks must be worn. - No shorts or skirts may be worn on Liturgy Attire Days.
+- Appropriately sized Christian Brothers polo shirts.
+If a student is wearing outerwear, such as a sweatshirt or jacket, it must have a Christian Brothers logo. - Appropriately sized dress pants, capris, slacks, or Dockers-type khaki slacks must be worn. - No shorts may be worn on Liturgy Attire Days.